High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Simulations

+For general context, as discussed in \citet{hebiri2012correlations,lassoprediction}, the predictive performance of Lasso-type methods can remain stable under various levels of correlation provided that the penalty parameter is appropriately tuned, for example, through cross-validation.
+Moreover, since the five scenarios correspond to different underlying data-generating models, our primary objective is to compare how the MIDAS-based methods perform relative to LASSO-UMIDAS within each scenario.

-Table \ref{AUC6} reports the estimated average AUCs in the test dataset.
-As shown, sg-LASSO-MIDAS achieves the highest AUC values across different simulation scenarios.
+We therefore focus on method comparisons within the same scenario.
+As shown, sg-LASSO-MIDAS achieves the highest AUCs across different simulation scenarios.
 Both sg-LASSO-MIDAS and LASSO-MIDAS, using weight function approximations, outperform LASSO-UMIDAS.
-LASSO without MIDAS weighting generally demonstrates the poorest predictive performance.
+LASSO-UMIDAS generally demonstrates the poorest predictive performance across all scenarios.
 As expected, the predictive performance improves with an increase in sample size $N$.
-These results remain robust as the persistence parameter $\rho$ of covariates increases from $0.1$ to $0.6$.
+These results remain robust as the autocorrelation of original lagged covariates $\rho$ increases from $0.1$ to $0.9$ or the cross-covariate correlation $\rho_0$ increases from $0.1$ to $0.9$.
 Although all three methods perform less effectively with heavy-tailed covariates, sg-LASSO-MIDAS continues to outperform the others.
-In Tables \ref{recovery1}, \ref{recovery2} and \ref{recovery3} of Appendix \ref{additional}, we report additional results for the estimation accuracy of the true parameters.
-It is worth noting that the increase of the parameter estimation accuracy with the sample size is not particularly large, as the high censoring rate in the simulated datasets limits the increase in the number of uncensored firms ($\mathbbm{1}\{T_i \leq C_i\} = 1$) to only about $76$ as the sample size $N$ grows from $800$ to $1200$.\footnote{In simulation results not shown for brevity, when the dataset's censoring rate is approximately $30\%$, notable improvements both in parameter estimation and estimated AUC are observed as the sample size $N$ increases from $800$ to $1200$.} This simulation evidence strongly supports the advantage of using MIDAS weighting and incorporating the internal structure of covariates in high-dimensional settings.
+In Tables \ref{recovery1}, \ref{recovery2}, \ref{recovery3}, \ref{recovery4}, and \ref{recovery5} of Online Appendix \ref{additional}, we report additional results for the estimation accuracy of the true parameters. } It is worth noting that the increase of the parameter estimation accuracy with the sample size is not particularly large, as the high censoring rate in the simulated datasets limits the average increase in the number of uncensored firms ($\mathbbm{1}\{T_i \leq C_i\} = 1$) to only about $76$ as the sample size $N$ grows from $800$ to $1200$.\footnote{In simulation results not shown for brevity, when the dataset's censoring rate is approximately $30\%$, notable improvements both in parameter estimation and estimated AUC are observed as the sample size $N$ increases from $800$ to $1200$.}

+{ In addition to the prediction performance, we examine the variable selection performance of sg-LASSO-MIDAS across different scenarios.

+Recall that we have $K = 50$ covariate groups, with the first two groups being active and the remaining $48$ groups being inactive.
+We define a group as selected if any estimated coefficient in the group is nonzero.
+That is, for group $k$: